BenediktBergmann/PCFIntro/05-Config/readme.md

 #### Config in Dataverse
 To configure our PCF we open the field properties again.
 When you select your demo PCF you will see two new rows (Min & Max).
 By clicking the little pen symbol a config window will open.

 ![Min/Max config](images/minMaxConfig.png "Min/Max config")

 In this popup you could either define a fixed value or choose a field which will provide the value, which makes it even more dynamic.

 ![Config min](images/configMin.png "Config min")

 Feel free to play around with it.
 Try different ranges.
 Configure the PCF several times, maybe with different ranges.

 ## Conclusion
 In this chapter you learned how to make it possible to configure your PCF and make it more reusable.

-We were able to create a very simple pcf within a "few" minutes.
-There is obviously a lot more that could be achieved.
-I might add more tutorials to this repo in the future.